rsmp-nordic/tlc_programming/fixed_time.md

   34:   "AA11"
 ```

-- `length` defines the cycle length in seconds, in this case 60s.
+- `length` defines the cycle length in seconds.
+Must be positive.
 When this time is reached, the program starts over.
+- `offset` defines the cycle offset in seconds.
+Must be in the range 0..length.
 - `groups` is an ordered lists of signal groups.
+Must match the actual groups
 - `states` is a hash of signal states, with keys indicating the time in seconds and the representing the state of all groups.
   Each character in the string represent the state of a signal group;
   the first character corresponds to the first group in the `groups` list,